Pyleks/Milestone-Project-3/README.md

 totalStarValues, which again is used by the filtering application to place all the recipes in order on the website.
 Total Votes is simply to show how many votes each recipe received.

+### Relations
+The biggest relation is between username and author, as the application makes the decision if they can either vote or update/delete the recipe.
+As well in the user portal, will display all the recipes provided by the logged in user, as well all recipes waiting for approval.

 ## Features
 All the features were developed with dynamic user content with appropriate restrictions.